Jamie-owsianka/TransportTracker/README.md

 The project breaks down into two php files, "forms.php" and "submitTrip.php", which are used to diplay and upload journeys from the local area. "style.css" is my separate stylesheet.

+Current technologies used are HTML/CSS, JavaScript, PHP and MySQL.

 This project is still in progress.
 I currently plan to rework the php echo statements to use php fragments.

 An example of the opening page can be seen in the file "opening-page.png".